Note: SimpliSafe now offers self-monitoring and Frontpoint no longer offers the Protection Plan. Also, Frontpoint’s plans are now monthly.

 If you know anything about security systems, you’ve probably heard of Frontpoint.
 They’re known for their incredible customer ratings, often a rarity in the home security industry.
-Although they were only founded a decade ago, Frontpoint is a pretty old-school company when it comes to their long-term contracts for professional monitoring.
-But with such great accolades from customers, is Frontpoint worth it?
+And as of November of 2019, Frontpoint now offers monthly contracting, which is certainly a game-changer.

 I’m going to compare Frontpoint with SimpliSafe, another DIY security company.
 Fun fact: SimpliSafe was created when friends of two Harvard Business School students kept getting their Cambridge apartments robbed.
 With engineering degrees in their hands and the promise of renters safety in their hearts, the students founded SimpliSafe, known for its month-to-month contracting.